pittman8/Assignment1/README.md

 You start in the Gryffindor Common room.
 Boundaries are set where you cannot leave the edge of the map or error messages appear.

---HOW TO WIN:
+HOW TO WIN:
 - First find the wand.
 It is in the Great Hall.
 - Next, go to the Room of Requirement where you must use your wand to find the sword of gryffindor.
 - Next, go to the Chamber of Secrets, where a basilisk awaits.
 - Use your sword to kill the basilisk and you win!

-**Tom Riddle's Diary is in Moaning Myrtle's bathroom that gives the player a clue as to how to defeat the basilisk.
+*Tom Riddle's diary is in Moaning Myrtle's bathroom and gives the player a clue for how to defeat the basilisk.
 If you "use" the diary in the bathroom, it is flushed down the toilet and gone forever.

---HOW TO LOSE:
+HOW TO LOSE:
 - Find the wand in the Great Hall.
 - Go to Dumbledore's office and use the wand.
 He is now dead.
 - You lose because the wand item leaves the game and cannot be used to get the sword any longer.